 Depending on the type of instrument, a specific number of mono and/or stereo return channels is required.
 When clicking Associate MIDI Device, you can use the MIDI Device Manager functions to create a new MIDI device.
-For information about the MIDI Device Manager and user device panels see the chapter "MIDI devices" in the pdf document "MIDI Devices and Features".
+For information about the MIDI Device Manager and user device panels see the chapter "MIDI devices" in the pdf document "Working with MIDI".